BradDWagner/readme-generator/yourNewREADME/README.md

   ## Usage

-  y
+  After cloning the repository and installing dependencies, navigate to the repository in the command line and initiate the application using: ```node index.js```.
+The user will be given several prompts including the ablility to select a license.
+Once all prompts have been completed the application will generate the README.md which can be found in the 'yourNewREADME' directory.

   ## License

-  This project is licensed under the APACHE 2.0 license.
+  This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

   ## Contributing

-  n

   ## Tests